-Gyms prefer using cloud technology because it helps them completing lots of tasks more efficiently.
-They no longer need expensive computers on their site and highly paid specialists to maintain those hardware and software.
+Gyms prefer using cloud technology because it helps them complete lots of tasks more efficiently.
+They no longer need expensive computers on their site and highly paid specialists to maintain that hardware and software.

 Cloud-based apps reduce operation costs and help companies become more progressive and competitive.
 Cloud providers, in their turn, take care of maintenance, support, updates, and all the other stuff related to the smooth work of the gym.

 The future of gyms with IoT technologies in place holds great potential.
 Cloud-based tools allow you to generate, process, store and analyse Big Data.
 Modern software platforms allow gyms to provide better user experience in the wearable product environment.
 Mobile fitness applications also add value to the table.
 They help people monitor their health state in the real-time and share it with their doctors.

 With the advent of IoT devices and platforms, we envision that it will revolutionize the personal fitness experience in our daily lives.